-When working with Excel files, it’s sometimes necessary to compare two or more XLS or XLSX files to identify differences.
-This can be particularly useful in scenarios like version control, auditing, or data verification.
-In this post, we’ll walk you through the process of comparing Excel files in Java.
-This approach allows you to programmatically compare Excel files and easily identify differences.
+When working with Excel spreadsheets, you often need to compare two or more XLS or XLSX files to spot differences.
+This is especially valuable for version control, audit trails, and data verification.
+In this article, we provide a clear, step‑by‑step guide to comparing Excel files in Java, enabling you to automate the process and quickly identify changes.

 Why Compare Excel Files?